Skip to main content

 American Academy of Pediatric Dentistry (AAPD)

 The mission of the AAPD is to advocate policies, guidelines and programs that promote optimal oral health and oral health care for children.
 The AAPD serves and represents its membership in the areas of professional development and governmental and legislative activities.
 It is a liaison to other health care groups and the public.
+The Pitt Dental Medicine Chapter is the Pediatric Dental Medicine Club.

 American Association for Dental Research (AADR)